pandabar/pandabar.github.io/cv.markdown

 permalink: /CV/
 ---

-Here is my CV, up to March 2024.
+Here is a short version of my CV, up to May 2025.
 Full printable version [here](cv.pdf).

 #### Education